valkey-io/libvalkey/docs/standalone.md

 #### Maximum input buffer size

-libvalkey uses a buffer to hold incoming bytes, which is typically restored to the configurable max buffer size (`16KB`) when it is empty.
+Libvalkey uses a buffer to hold incoming bytes, which is typically restored to the configurable max buffer size (`16KB`) when it is empty.
 To avoid continually reallocating this buffer you can set the value higher, or to zero which means "no limit".

 ```c
 context->reader->maxbuf = 0;